Disi77/Snake/ReadMe.md

 # Snake
 Game in Python

-Python Game created as study projekt in  Pyladies course Python for Beginners in Ostrava 2018
+Python Game created as study project in  Pyladies course Python for Beginners in Ostrava 2018

 For start game run play_snake.py